What is SCI?

 The spinal cord is protected by vertebrae or spine.
 It is referred to as cervical, thoracic, and lumbar spine.
 Many times, there is an injury to the vertebrae or soft tissues (muscles or ligaments) around it.
 This kind of injury is not classified as spinal cord injury.

-This is a case of 65 years old healthy woman who fell from seven steps and had a loss of consciousness for few minutes almost a year and a half ago.
+Recovery after SCI (spinal cord injury) depends on the level of injury as well as the type of injury.
+This is a case of 65 years old healthy woman who fell from seven steps and had a loss of consciousness for a few minutes almost a year and a half ago.

 Learning to walk again after SCI